eigerco/polka-storage/docs/src/storagext-cli/market.md

 ## `retrieve-balance`

-The `retrieve-balance` command checks the balance of any market account.
+The `retrieve-balance` command checks the balance of a given market account.

 ### Parameters